-To fill your prescription, provide your plan member ID information, which can be found on your membership card, at the network pharmacy you choose.
-The network pharmacy will automatically bill the plan for our share of your drug cost.
+To fill your prescription, provide your plan member ID information, which can be found on your member ID card, at the network pharmacy you choose.
+The network pharmacy will automatically bill the plan for your drug.
 You will need to pay the pharmacy your share of the cost when you pick up your prescription.